vistadataproject/vistadataproject.github.io/index.md

 For more details on the VISTA Data Project, [click here](https://github.com/vistadataproject/documents/tree/master/Background#vista-data-project)

-## What's next...
-Veteran Integrated Cloud Services
+## Next...Operationalizing MVDM as Microservices in the Cloud

-Leveraging the VISTA Data Project's model-driven data interface, the VISTA Adaptive Maintenance project provides a cloud-based roadmap and software for maintaining VISTA and the VA workflows it supports using commercial cloud services and microservices.
-For details on these Veteran Integrated Cloud Services (VICS), see [VISTA Adaptive Maintenance](http://vistaadaptivemaintenance.info/)
+Operationalizing the Master Veteran Data model (MVDM) interface as cloud-native microservices, the VISTA Adaptive Maintenance project provides a cloud-based roadmap and software for maintaining VISTA and the VA workflows it supports using commercial cloud services and microservices.

+For details on these Veteran Integrated Cloud Services, see [VISTA Adaptive Maintenance](http://vistaadaptivemaintenance.info/)